 In winter, a stock tank heater keeps water ice-free.
 The safest type of heater is one that immerses to the bottom of the tank rather than floats on top.

-Be sure to cover all electric cords with plastic pipe and periodically check that the heater is not shorting out and preventing horses from drinking.
+Cover all electric cords with plastic pipe and periodically check that the heater is not shorting out and preventing horses from drinking.

 In some cases, it is simply easier and less labor intensive to install heated automatic watering systems that provide water on demand.
 Be sure there is a sufficient number of water sources to accommodate the size of the herd in the pasture.
 If water is a scarce resource, dominant horses might prevent more submissive individuals from accessing water.